 Students are supervised by staff from sites in the public and private health sector, education, disability and other private and non-government organisations.

 For professionals interested in offering placements, please contact the relevant work integrated learning discipline contact.

-As an educator, you will experience the personal reward of contributing to the growth of your future colleagues and thus growing your profession.
+As an educator, you will experience the personal reward of contributing to the growth and development of your future colleagues and thus growing your profession.
 In return, students bring to placement their enthusiasm, zest for learning and the latest research findings to inform their and your clinical reasoning.

 You'll have access to education and workshops, and the University of Sydney library.
 We also invite some individual placement educators to apply for an honorary clinical title in recongition of their significant contributions.

 We provide external educators with interactive opportunities to develop their knowledge and skills in organising, structuring and carrying out high quality student placement experiences.
 We offer two types of workshops - introductory and intermediate.

 Introductory workshops are suitable for clinical educators who have:

 2019 introductory workshops include: